udayvunnam/xng-breadcrumb/docs/quickstart.md

 🎉🎉 That's it.
 You should see auto-generated breadcrumbs appearing for each route.

 Note: XngBreadcrumb has a peer dependency on `@angular/router`.
-Include `RouterModule` in App imports, if you haven't already.
+Include `RouterModule` in your app.module.ts imports, if you haven't already.